gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ### !end-challenge

-**Code-along: use `HLOOKUP` to fetch data from another table (10 min)**
+### Code-along: use `HLOOKUP` to fetch data from another table (10 min)

+**Instructions:**
-* Continue using the spreadsheet from the previous code-along
+1. Continue using the spreadsheet from the previous code-along
-* Import the [products_horz.csv](https://drive.google.com/open?id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney) file into a new tab
+2. Import the [products_horz.csv](https://drive.google.com/open?id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney) file into a new tab
+3. Looking at the imported data we see that the id values we want to join on are in columns rather than rows.
+So we will use HLOOKUP to retrieve the name of the product for each purchase in the purchase table.
-* Use HLOOKUPs to add the product name and price to each record in the purchases table
+4. Use HLOOKUPs to add the product name and price to each record in the purchases table

 ### !challenge